adrian-pbustamante/Marketing-channel-effectiveness/README.md

 ![Channel Contributions and CI](interpretation.png)

-**Model Validated:** The OLS model's performance was slightly better than the Ridge model on the test set (RMSE: **$470.30**), which validated that the initial variable selection and adstock transformations had already addressed any underlying data issues.
+**Model Validated:** The OLS model's performance was evaluated on a temporal test set, with a low RMSE ($470.30) confirming its out-of-sample predictive accuracy.
+The performance of both the OLS and Ridge models was compared to ensure the stability and robustness of the coefficients.

 ### Methodology